JohannesSchorr/M-N-Kappa/_sources/theory/materials.rst.txt

 Introduction
 ^^^^^^^^^^^^
-:cite:t:`EN1992-1-1` provides three material models to define the stress-strain-relationship of concrete in compression.
+EN 1992-1-1 [1]_ provides three material models to define the stress-strain-relationship of concrete in compression.
 These are :ref:`theory.materials.concrete.compression.nonlinear`, :ref:`theory.materials.concrete.compression.parabola`
 and :ref:`theory.materials.concrete.compression.bi_linear`.
-Every of these three stress-strain-relationships of the concrete according to :cite:t:`EN1992-1-1` is implemented in :py:class:`~m_n_kappa.Concrete` and may be chosen argument ``compression_stress_strain_type``.
+Every of these three stress-strain-relationships of the concrete according to EN 1992-1-1 [1]_ is implemented in :py:class:`~m_n_kappa.Concrete` and may be chosen argument ``compression_stress_strain_type``.

 .. _theory.materials.concrete.compression.nonlinear: